bmndc/nokia-leo/root.md

 layout: page
 title: "ROOT: Patching the boot partition (non-US only)"
 ---
-*Originally written by Luxferre.*

-On the Nokia 6300 4G and 8000 4G, while you can use ADB and DevTools to install most third-party apps, you aren't allowed to install apps with special 'forbidden' permissions such as `embed-apps`, `embed-widget` and `engmode-extension` (defined by the `devtools.apps.forbidden-permissions` flag); which means that you cannot sideload and use Wallace Toolbox or any of BananaHackers apps to gain root access to the system.
+On the Nokia 6300 4G and 8000 4G, although you can use ADB and DevTools to install most third-party apps, you aren't allowed to install apps with special 'forbidden' permissions such as `embed-apps`, `embed-widget` and `engmode-extension` (defined by the `devtools.apps.forbidden-permissions` flag); which means that you cannot sideload and use Wallace Toolbox or any of BananaHackers apps to gain root access to the system.
 Most system modifications have also been blocked, and if you were to make any changes, they would be reverted upon the next boot.

 This is because in order for VoIP in WhatApp to work on newer KaiOS versions, a kernel security module called [SELinux] is now set in Enforcing mode.
 SELinux, in this mode, checks and denies any actions, both by the user and system, that aren't permitted in its configured set of rules.
 To root, you have to alter the boot partition to set SELinux to Permissive mode, and edit boot flags to allow system-level debugging access.

 Do give yourself enough time to progress through this guide; it will take somewhat considerable 30 minutes to an hour.

-### DISCLAIMER
+### Before proceeding
 PROCEED WITH CAUTION AND AT YOUR OWN RISK.
 I wrote this guide "as-is" with no guarantees or warranties, either express or implied.
 HMD does not explicitly cover software modifications under its warranty policy, so you should assume that rooting your phone will void its warranty.

 Proceeding with this guide will set SELinux to Permissive mode, which in turn disables voice calls in WhatsApp, and also prevent you from receiving incremental over-the-air updates.
 If you keep a copy of the original boot partition, you can overwrite the partition again and revert all changes, which I will mention in the last portion of this guide.
 Nonetheless, you can still brick your phone if you make any mistake in the process.